 If the thought of flying and standing in long TSA lines before reaching your travel destination triggers a migraine, these tips from the TSA will show you how to properly pack your gadgets, accessories, and chargers, and speed through the security line like a frequent flyer.
 A foolproof way to get everything in your bag, the best way to wrap cords, and the most TSA-friendly bags await in these five tips.

 - Pack in layers — Layer clothes, electronics, then clothes again inside a carry-on so the TSA agent can quickly see what's in there.
 This strategy also works better than the cram-everything-in-your-bag strategy once you unpack at your destination.

 - Wrap the cords — A tangle of cords could look like something potentially harmful if it's viewed a certain way, which could mean a more thorough and time-consuming bag check.
-Wrap cords around their devices, pack chargers together in one bag (ziplocks work!), and take advantage of rubber bands, twist ties, and other simple cord-management techniques to keep them tangle-free.
+Wrap cords around their devices, pack chargers together in one bag (ziplocks work!), and take advantage of rubber bands and twist ties to keep them tangle-free.

 - Keep big items in your carry-on — Not in checked bags.
 Laptops and DVD players have to come out of your bags at screening checkpoints, but they won't fare well in checked bags unless you're down with a TSA agent potentially digging them out.